various dog breeds

 Ideal Park Visit:

-For a well-adjusted and thoroughly socialised German Shepherd, a dog park can be a great place to burn off energy and engage in structured play with their owner, such as an enthusiastic game of fetch or practicing obedience commands amidst distractions.
-They might not be the “everyone’s-best-friend” type like a Labrador, but they can certainly enjoy coexisting peacefully and even playing with familiar, well-matched canine companions.
-Owners need to be highly attuned to their dog’s body language and advocate for their space if needed.
-Parks that offer more expansive areas can be beneficial, allowing them room to move and interact comfortably.
+For a well-socialised German Shepherd, the dog park is a good place to burn off energy and do structured play with their owner, like fetch or practising obedience commands around distractions.
+They’re not the everyone’s-best-friend type the way a Labrador is, but they can happily coexist and play with familiar, well-matched dogs.
+Owners should read their dog’s body language and step in for their space when needed.
+Larger parks help, giving them room to move and interact comfortably.

 What’s Driving Sydney’s Doggy Decisions?
 The Big Picture